brtroungvo/PlaylistGenerator/README.md

 # PlaylistGenerator
-AI generated playlist that converts to mp3 files through YouTube
+Finds songs based on user inputted genre, and converts to YouTube playlist.